 Skip to main content

-A Space is the top-level organizational unit in Collabase.
-Think of it as a department, a project, or a product area — whatever maps to how your teams are structured.
-A single Collabase instance can host as many Spaces as you need.
+A Space is the main organizational unit in Collabase.
+Think of it as a department, a project, or a product area.
+A single Collabase instance can have as many Spaces as you need, each with its own members and settings.

 SettingWho can access

-Visibility controls discoverability and read access.
-Even in an INTERNAL Space, only members with the appropriate Space role can create or edit content.
+Visibility controls who can discover and read the Space.
+Even in an Internal Space, only members with the right role can create or edit content.

 1

-Click the “New Space” button in the left sidebar.
-You need the global ADMIN role or the platform must be configured to allow MEMBER users to create Spaces.
+You need the global Admin role, or the platform must be configured to allow all users to create Spaces.

 2